tuanadurmus/DSA210-Project/README.md

 ### Spotify Data Processing:
 The Spotify csv file has so many additional information that we are not going to use throughout our project.
 That's why we choose the way to [process the data](Spotify_data_process.ipynb) before doing analysis.

+## Machine Learning Approaches for Data Classification
+Machine learning approaches were used to classify TikTok hashtags and Spotify music genres into two opposing categories (e.g., positive and negative).
+This classification was achieved using supervised learning techniques to uncover patterns in textual data and automate the sentiment categorization process.

+### TikTok Data Classification
+While classification of the hashtag content, supervised machine learning algorithm Support Vector Machines are used.
+The reason to choose that approach is because it is widely used for text classification, it makes use of decision boundary concepts.
+This method firstly converts input data (hashtag content in our case) into numerical form, chooses a kernel based on the distribution of the data, does the training to optimize the boundary and uses it to classify the new data.
+Code implementation is shown [here.](tiktok_data_classification.ipynb)